 - STUDY MODE This mode covers all California electrical exam questions and answers within our course.
 (Organized as Question – Answer – Code Location.)

-- FLASHCARD MODE: Online Virtual Flashcards provide individual randomized questions.
-This mode of study presents access to our entire question set and is an ideal setting to practice answering randomized exam questions.
-(Organized as Question – Answer – Code Location.
+- FLASHCARD MODE: Online Virtual Flashcards provide randomized access to our entire question set, an ideal setting to practice exam questions.
+(Organized as Question – Answer – Code Location)

-- CHAPTER TESTS: Verify your understanding of each section of our structured study questions.
-(Practice tests provide real-time feedback on each section of our study materials and enable you to concentrate on those sections most needing improvement.
+- CHAPTER TESTS: Provide real-time feedback on each section of our study materials, enabling you to concentrate on sections that need improvement.

-- SIMULATED FINAL EXAM: Final exams simulate the experience of taking your actual electrician exam.
+- SIMULATED FINAL EXAMS: Simulates the taking of your actual PSI Electrician exam.

 Simulated Finals Are: